Gnurou/tagainijisho/README.txt

 $ cmake . -DDICT_LANG=fr

+Finally, you may want to produce a debug build, especially if you are trying a development version and want to be able to reports problems.
+Adding the '-DCMAKE_BUILD_TYPE=Debug' option to CMake's command line will produce a binary with debug symbols built-in.

+You can also use 'ccmake .' after having run CMake to change these options.
+It also features a couple of further debugging options that you can enable in case you run into troubles.

-After CMake is run, compilation may be performed.
+After your build directory is configured, compilation may be performed.
 On Unix systems, invoking make will be enough:

 $ make